Communities and Justice

 The Policy is designed to promote opportunities for women at the Bar.
 It is founded on equity principles.
 Under the Policy, when government agencies engage barristers or advocates, they are to take reasonable endeavours to:

-1. Identify female counsel in the relevant practice area
+1. Identify and engage women barristers in the relevant practice area.

-3. Monitor and review the engagement of female counsel, and
+2. Monitor and review the proportional rate of engagement.

 For further information on what agencies are required to do when engaging Senior Counsel please refer to the Briefings to Senior Counsel webpage and Fact Sheet.